-Bothering a spouse with loud snoring or being tired during the day aren't the only consequences of sleep apnea.
+Bothering a spouse with loud snoring or being tired during the day are two consequences of sleep apnea.
 But can it affect your insurance rates?

 During episodes of sleep apnea, oxygen levels in the blood drop.
 Episodes can be caused by obstruction of the upper airway (obstructive sleep apnea) or by a failure of the brain to initiate breathing (central sleep apnea).
 Symptoms often include excessive daytime sleepiness and loud snoring.
 More than 50 percent of people who have sleep apnea are overweight.

 The condition is serious, and if not treated, can lead to hypertension, lung damage, heart problems, lack of concentration and a high risk of car accidents.
 When combined with other disorders like cardiac diseases, mortality increases.
 A recent CDC study shows a link between obstructive sleep apnea and depression.